Azure/RDS-Templates/rds-deployment-ha-broker/README.md

-﻿### Provide High Availability to RD Connection Broker Servers in RDS deployment
+﻿# Provide High Availability to RD Connection Broker servers in RDS deployment

 This template deploys the following resources:

-* a second RD Connection Broker VMs (number defined by 'numberOfWebGwInstances' parameter)
+* a second RD Connection Broker VM including a NIC and StorageAccount

 The template will